College of Business, Science & Technology

 This course will illustrate the dynamic integration of America within the global economy by focusing on the microeconomics issues such as the role of multinational corporations, antitrust policy, and strategic trade policy.
 The course will first introduce students to basic microeconomics theory such as market structure (perfect competition, monopoly, monopolistic competition, and oligopoly), factor markets, the role of government in the global economy, welfare reform, environmental policy and trade, and exchange rate policy.
 The course will then illustrate the global dimensions of domestic microeconomics policy.

 This course will introduce students to the theories explaining trade and financial (exchange rates, foreign direct investment) markets in the economy.
 The course will also focus on policy issues in the trade and financial sectors such as the effectiveness of domestic trade and monetary policy, coordination of international exchange rates and the role of institutions such as the Federal Reserve System and the World Trade Organization in the present global economy.
 The course will also introduce students to national and local ethnic markets.
-(Prerequisite: FIN 301 and Minimum grade of C in ECO 103)
+(Prerequisites: ECO 103, FIN 301 or FIN 305).

 ECO 498 Internship: 1-16 credits